mesibo/python/README.md

 ## Let's get Real-Time!

-This is a simple tutorial for sending/recieving a text-message using Mesibo python API.
+This is a simple tutorial for sending/receiving a text-message using Mesibo python API.
 Before you begin please go through [Get Started](https://mesibo.com/documentation/get-started/) guide.
 Read the  [Preparation Guide](https://mesibo.com/documentation/tutorials/first-app/) and [Anatomy of a Mesibo Application](https://mesibo.com/documentation/tutorials/first-app/anatomy/)

-### Import Mesibo and initialise it
+### Import Mesibo and initialize it

 From `mesibo` Python Package import the function class `Mesibo` and the callback class `MesiboNotify`